midonet/midonet/docs/networking-basics.md

 The part of a computer which is responsible for digitizing, framing, and address-checking Ethernet traffic is the *NIC* (network interface card).
-A NIC which doesn't address-check (and so receives all traffic on the segment, even that with another intended recipient) is called *promiscuous*.
+A NIC which doesn't address-check (and so receives all traffic on the segment, even that intended for a different recipient) is called *promiscuous*.

-A forwarding
-element which knows which Ethernet addresses are on which links is called an *Ethernet switch*.
+A forwarding element which knows which Ethernet addresses are on which links is called an *Ethernet switch*.
 A switch typically determines the link of an address by remembering the link used for a frame with that address as its sender address -- this is called *learning*.
 A switch which hasn't learned an address it's asked to send to falls back to behaving like a hub, and broadcasting the traffic.
 Switches break an Ethernet network into multiple segments, and an Ethernet network where every segment is a single link is called *fully switched*.